Updated: May 11

 start by cooking the limas in enough water to cover them WITH NO SALT.
 You may have to periodically add water as it boils off.
 Cook until tender but not disintegrated.
 You should be able to pick up a whole bean and eat it.

-drain any remaining water, add olive oil crushed garlic, lemon juice, shallot, tahini and spice blend.
+drain any remaining water, add olive oil crushed garlic, lemon juice, shallot, tahini and marjoram.
 Season with salt.

 Start crushing the beans with a fork or a masher.
 You are not looking for a smooth paste here.
 You want some bean parts in it.